fractal2k/Twitter-Sentiment-Prediction/README.md

 ## How to use:
 1. Download the `config.pickle`, `twitter_sentiment_state_dict.pt` and `sentiment.py` files.
-Make sure the other two files are in the same directory as that of `sentiment.py`.
+Make sure the other two files are in the same directory as `sentiment.py`.
-2. Import the sentiment.py script in your program.
+2. Import the `sentiment.py` script in your program.
 3. Make an object of `SentimentPredictor` and call the `predict()` function on it.

 *For Example:*